OctopusDeploy/blog/blog/2021-12/aws-vpc-public/index.md

  - Octopus
 ---

-In the [previous post](../aws-vpc-private/index.md) you looked at how to create a VPC with private subnets.
+In the [first post](../aws-vpc-private/index.md) you looked at how to create a VPC with private subnets.
 Instances in this VPC had no internet access and could only communicate with instances in the subnets within the same VPC.

 In this post you'll create a VPC with public subnets, allowing instances to access, and be accessed from, the internet.